You have no items in your shopping cart.

 Lick Your Lip Lines ($185 in the TIA shop).
 Lip lines are stubborn.
 The best treatment I have found so far is to consistently use AQ’s serum with Your Best Face Define.
 AQ has growth factors that help repair wrinkles and Your Best Face Define is specifically formulated for the lip area to create darker, younger looking lips, with no nasty ingredients that could be ingested and the powerful antioxidants that YBF is noted for.

-Skin Nutrition Cell CPR ($170 for 30ml in the TIA shop).
+Skin Nutrition Cell CPR ($170).
 When looking at the price tag, consider that this product has more than 70 ingredients and almost every single one of them matters.
 Skin Nutrition’s philosophy is that skin cells are complex things made up of phospholipids, proteins (enzymes, oligopeptides, amino acids), oligosaccharides, oxygen, vitamins and minerals.
 And so, therefore, is Cell CPR.
 I got to know this in 2009 and have gone back to it time and again.

 BioEffect ($220).
 We recently had to rush a bottle of BioEffect over to Martha Stewart’s studio, which happens to be close by our office.
 Apparently, she really likes it and it is going to feature it in the July edition of her magazine.
 I like it too - enough to have bought a second bottle.
 I found that it smoothed wrinkles (even crow’s feet) and leaves the skin looking plumper.
 It seems to be more suited to dryer skins, as testers with oilier complexions complained of breakouts.